Árta How did you come to work on The Harder They Fall?

 elements.
 We just had to speak up if we were not feeling the most protected and safe.
 The constant changing of Covid protocols was hard as well.
 Getting additional artists tested so that they would be eligible to work was a challenge because of where our set was located in New Mexico.

-can you buy Clomiphene legally Whose makeup did you do?
+Whose makeup did you do?

 My main responsibility was Regina King.
 As well, I was consulting and designing the looks of the main characters along with the artists that were responsible for creating their looks daily.